How to Make a Hot Air Balloon Centerpiece for a Wedding

 - tiny flowers (fresh or faux)

-- ribbons to match your color palette
+- ribbons to match your color palette (for this project: peach and grey)

 - small wooden skewer